akka/akka/akka-docs/general/slf4j.rst

     event-handler-level = "DEBUG"
   }

-Read more about how to use the event handler `here <http://doc.akka.io/event-handler>`_.
+Read more about how to use the :ref:`event-handler`.